 At each point, I’m going to tell you a little bit about how it worked for me across my first six months of freelancing (for some perspective.)

 A lot of people get tripped up here, because I think we go into freelancing thinking we have to get it right the first time.
 You don’t.
 You won’t.
 Pretty much no one does.
 Not even the second time.
 The point is to choose something and take that first step so you can start refining.
 Every day you burn trying to figure out the right step is a day that you could be getting closer to your best freelance career.
+(Side note: If you’re looking for a starter niche with some interesting potential, check out this interview on real estate.)

 Starting can be hard though, so if you need some help, try asking yourself these 5 questions.